lborg019/alain.xyz/portfolio/blog/es2017-overview/index.md

 ```

 The syntax is similar to [Angular 1.x dependency injection](https://docs.angularjs.org/guide/di).
 The real benefit of this however, is that it's **non-blocking**, however that doesn't matter if you're compiling your source into one binary.

-Now with ECMAScript 2016, the following syntax is becoming the official way:

-However, loading one JavaScript file for your app, combining your code and compiling/compressing it gives you a big boost in performance, so the module system doesn't really matter if you're doing that, you can just compile it all and be done.

 [Brian Leroux](https://medium.com/@brianleroux/es6-modules-amd-and-commonjs-c1acefbe6fc0#.m6cj1o5hp) and [Wes Bos](http://wesbos.com/javascript-modules/) both wrote some great articles on the state of modules it you want more details.